angelachan64/Cards_Against_Insanity/README.md

 1/7 - Added functionality of newgame button, made game.java
 1/8 - small bug fix
 1/9 - found images for game.java, adding them into the game.java file
+1/12 - fixed up some visuals for game.java